 Graduate courses in the master’s degree tracks are offered on a rotation basis that allows students to plan their programs several semesters in advance.
 All courses are offered online and depending on the program track will follow the suggested schedule below.
 Students will consult with a faculty advisor regarding the master’s course sequence that will apply to them.
 Preparing this program plan before or during the first semester of attendance is a critical component to completing all the requirements for the master’s degree and the certification option if that applies.

-The master’s program culminates in the Master’s Project or Capstone Portfolio for those seeking Exceptional Child certification or the Consulting Teacher endorsement and internship, completion of the Teacher Performance Assessment.
-If the student is not able to complete the culminating activities, then the student will not be successful in internship or the master’s project/capstone portfolio and may be required to repeat the activity.
+The master’s program culminates in the Master’s Project or Capstone Portfolio (EDSP 599) and for those seeking Exceptional Child certification completion of the UIdaho Teacher Performance Assessment for Special Education (EDSP 597) If the student is not able to complete the culminating activities, then the student will not be successful in internship or the master’s project/capstone portfolio and may be required to repeat the activity.

 Curriculum and Instruction Policy on Signature Assignments/Standards, Teacher Performance Assessment and Capstone Portfolio